Orthogonal polynomials and diffusion operators: The bounded -dimensional models

-\subsection{The parabola with one tangent and one secant.}
+\subsection{The parabola with the axis and a tangent.}

-Remember that in this case the secant lines cut the line at infinity at the same point than the parabola.
-Then, up to affine transformation, we may chose the domain $\Omega$ with boundaries delimited by the equations
+Notice that the axis cuts the line at infinity at the same point that the parabola.
+Then, up to affine transformation, we may chose the domain $\Omega$ delimited by the curves